Doctors Note Logo

 • Tingling in hands or feet

-If several of these symptoms sound familiar, you can use a free High blood sugar (hyperglycemia) symptom checker to get personalized insights in just 3 minutes and understand whether you should speak with a doctor.
+If several of these symptoms sound familiar, take a free symptom checker test in just 3 minutes to get personalized insights about what might be causing your fatigue and whether you should speak with a doctor right away.

 Who Is at Risk for Diabetes?